Programs

 Please click here for the program flyer

-Living Well, a Chronic Disease Self-Management Program, is a 6-session health workshop to help individuals coping with chronic disease learn to take day-to-day responsibility for their care, increase the skills necessary to manage their disease and work effectively with their health care providers.
-In addition, participants learn problem-solving and decision-making skills which enable them to confront the ever-changing challenges of living with a chronic illness.
+Living Well, a chronic pain self-management program, is a weekly workshop designed to help individuals coping with chronic pain learn to take day-to-day responsibility for their care, increase the skills necessary to manage their pain, and work effectively with their health care professional.

-New Virtual Chronic Pain Self-Management Program starting October 11, 2023.
+New Chronic Pain Self-Management Program starting January 14, 2025.

 Please click here for the program flyer